NethServer/docs/administrator-manual/en/mail.rst

 predetermined rules and statistical evaluations on the content of messages.

 The server uses a combination of rules and statistical filters.
-The rules are public and updated on a daily basis.
+The rules are public and updated on a regular basis.
 A score is associated to each rule.
 Statistical filters, called Bayesian, are special rules that evolve and quickly adapt analyzing messages marked as :index:`SPAM` or HAM.